brentyi/tyro/_sources/your_first_cli.md.txt

 print(total)
 ```

-This pattern is dramatically cleaner than manually parsing `sys.argv`, but has
+This is dramatically cleaner than manually parsing `sys.argv`, but has several
-several issues: it lacks type checking and IDE support (consider: jumping to
+issues: it requires a significant amount of parsing-specific boilerplate, lacks
+type checking and IDE support (consider: jumping to definitions, finding
-definitions, finding references, docstrings, refactoring and renaming tools),
+references, docstrings, refactoring and renaming tools), and becomes difficult
-requires a significant amount of parsing-specific boilerplate, and becomes
-difficult to manage for larger projects.
+to manage for larger projects.

-The basic goal of :func:`tyro.cli()` is to provide a wrapper for `argparse` that
-solves these issues.
+:func:`tyro.cli()` aims to solve these issues.

 **(1) Command-line interfaces from functions.**